Dunedin is a region of unique landscapes and fascinating cultural history.

 Enjoy getting close to rare wildlife and soaking up the quirky city vibe.

-Don't miss a drive up the Otago Peninsula - the views are endless and the beaches are beautifully rugged.
-Nestled at the foot of Taiaroa Head is the Royal Albatross Centre, the only place in the world on the mainland where you can view Northern Royal Albatross in their natural habitat.
+There is so much to see and do in Dunedin from the heritage buildings to the rare wildlife to the spectacular landscapes.
+Drive up the Otago Peninsula where the views are endless, and the beaches are beautifully rugged.
+Nestled at the foot of Taiaroa Head is the Royal Albatross Centre(opens in new window), the only place in the world on the mainland where you can view Northern Royal Albatross in their natural habitat.

 Head further south, and you join the Southern Scenic Route, a must-do of the South Island that follows the wild coast down to Invercargill and then north-west to Manapouri and Te Anau.